PolusAI/microjson/docs/index.md

 A coordinates object represents the choice of axes (2D or 3D) and potentially their scale.
 It MUST have the following properties:

-- `"axes"`: Representing the choice of axes.
-It MUST contain an array of length two from either of the following: `[“x“, ”y”, “z“]`, `[“r“, ”theta”, “z“]`, or `[“r“, ”theta”, “phi“]`.
+- `"axes"`: Representing the choice of axes as an Axis object.

 It MAY contain the following properties:
+- `"transformation_matrix"`: Representing the transformation matrix from the coordinate system of the image to the coordinate system of the MicroJSON object.
+It MUST be an array of arrays of numbers, with the number of rows equal to the number of axes in the coordinate system, and the number of columns equal to the number of axes in the image coordinate system.
+The transformation matrix MUST be invertible.

+### Axis Object

+An axis object represents the choice of axes (2D or 3D).
+It MUST have the following properties:
+- `"name"`: Representing the name of the axis.
+It MUST be a string.
+It MAY contain the following properties:
-- `"units"`: Representing the units of the corresponding axis in the axes property.
+- `"unit"`: Representing the units of the corresponding axis in the axes property.
 It MUST be an array with the elements having any of the following values: `[“angstrom", "attometer", "centimeter", "decimeter", "exameter", "femtometer", "foot", "gigameter", "hectometer", "inch", "kilometer", "megameter", "meter", "micrometer", "mile", "millimeter", "nanometer", "parsec", "petameter", "picometer", "terameter", "yard", "yoctometer", "yottameter", "zeptometer", "zettameter“]`
-- `"pixelsPerUnit"`: A decimal value, except for angles, where it SHOULD have the value “0”.
+- `"pixels_per_unit"`: A decimal value, except for angles, where it SHOULD have the value “0”.
+- `"description"`: A string describing the axis.